anushrisuresh/anushrisuresh.github.io/_pages/about.md

 - **Research Intern** - <a href='https://www.ifi.uzh.ch/en/aiml.html'>AI/ML Group</a>, University of Zurich
 - **Senior Machine Learning Engineer** - <a href='https://www.bosch-softwaretechnologies.com/en/'>Bosch</a>

 Outside of work, I'm all about sports and good food.
-If you're into efficient AI or just want to trade restaurant picks, feel free to reach out!
+If you're into LLM Inference or just want to trade restaurant picks, feel free to reach out!